geyslein/IBIBIBI/10CoolLibraryThingsToDoInQuarantine.md

 ## 9 Annif

 [Annif](http://annif.org/) is a tool for automated subject indexing and classification and you can directly try it out on the project's website.
 The code is open source (Apache License 2.0) and developed by the [National Library of Finland](https://www.kansalliskirjasto.fi/en/).
-When we first stumbled upon Annif, the [video introducing Annif](https://vimeo.com/212577974) has definitely been stuck in our minds.
+When we first stumbled upon Annif, the [video introducing Annif](https://vimeo.com/212577974) has definitely been stuck in our minds since it was really easy to understand and to grab the idea of Annif.

 ## 10 SciHub

 So yeah, this is a dirty one.
 Since now you are at home and no one spies around you, you can finally try it.
 The one and only search engine for license freed scientific articles, [SciHub](https://sci-hub.se/).
 Look around and feel the beauty of unlimited and instant access.
 If it happens (what happens) that the link to the website is broken, just try another top level domain like .si, .tw or .tp (see <https://sci-hub.now.sh/> for updated links).

+# And now?

+If you are really through with all this and the library is still not open, then the crisis seems to have been going on for quite a long time and we can only hope that everything will be okay.
+The most important thing in all this is [not to lose your sense of humor](https://www.youtube.com/watch?v=SJUhlRoBL8M).
+In that sense: keep things going.